walsam/blog/README.md

 # blog
-A blog using Symfony's API Platform and React JS
+A blog using Symfony's API Platform

 i'm just adding whatever as I go, the goal is to master using API platform and react JS,